-Make your bottom cut first when milling bed and crown moldings.
+Mold your bevels or bottom knife cut first when molding bed or crown moldings.
 You may want to add a key cut as a guiding mechanism for your top profile.

 When planing the edge of stock, a high, square, relieved guide is needed in order to have the edge reasonably square and to provide stability.
 The center reliefs are to reduce friction.